bistroo/reward-contract/README.md

 ###### Process
 1. The referrer gets and shares a referrer link with a referral
 2. The referral clicks on the link and registers the reference by signing a message
 3. The referral activates the reward by performing a required activity:
    * A referral consumer registers and pays for an order
-    *  referral merchant activates a store
+   * A referral merchant activates a store
 4. The referrer receives a referrer reward

 ![Reward schematic](https://github.com/bistroo/reward-contract/blob/main/images/reward-schematic.png)
 ![Reward application design](https://github.com/bistroo/reward-contract/blob/main/images/reward-application-design.png)